vn9/Trip-Planner/team/sprint4.md

 #### What we need to work on

 *We definitely need to add more tests and improve our code habits to keep code our code clean.
-Additionally, we need to follow Zenhub and burndown chart.*
+Additionally, we need to follow Zenhub and burndown chart to keep track on our progress and meet the deadlines.*

 #### What we will change next sprint

-*One thing we would like to change next sprint is to have small deadlines.
-This will help us being productive.*
+*Articulate the one thing you will change for the next sprint and how you will accomplish that.*